Johann Bauersachs: Memberships & Awards

-Dr. Johann Bauersachs was awarded the Oskar-Lapp Award (2001) and the Albert-Fraenkel-Award (2004) from the German cardiac Society.
+Bauersachs was awarded the Oskar-Lapp Award (2001) and the Albert-Fraenkel-Award (2004) from the German cardiac Society.
 In 2018, he received the Paul-Morawitz Award from the same society.
 Also, in the year 2006, he received the Parmley-Award from the American college of cardiology.
 His additional awards include the Bernard and Joan Marshall Distinguished Investigator Award (2012).
 He served as a President of ESAC Germany (European Section of Aldosterone Council) Association.

-Professor Bauersachs is a Fellow of the American Heart Association, the European Society of Cardiology (ESC), and the European Society of Cardiology's Heart Failure Association (HFA).
+Bauersachs is a Fellow of the American Heart Association, the European Society of Cardiology (ESC), and the European Society of Cardiology's Heart Failure Association (HFA).